tc39/proposal-type-annotations/README.md

 ### Does JavaScript need static type-checking?

 Given how much effort organizations and teams have put into building type-checkers and adopting them, the answer is **yes**.
-Perhaps not every developer will reach for static type-checking, **and that's okay**;
+Perhaps not every developer will reach for static type-checking, **and that's okay** - that's why this proposal makes type annotations entirely optional;
-however, the ecosystem demand is undeniable.
+however, the ecosystem demand for using types is undeniable.

 TypeScript has done a great job of demonstrating this - it's gained very widespread use with broad signals that people want to keep using it.
 It's opt-in, but it has a major presence in the ecosystem, and these days TypeScript support is seen as a huge advantage for libraries.